SeryioGonzalez/Azure_IoT_Lab/notification/README.md

 }]
 ```

-## Setup Notification by Sending Email
+## Setup Notification by posting a Twitter Tweet

 8. **Click on New Step**